pastoriomarco/manymove/README.md

 - Install **[ROS2 Humble](https://docs.ros.org/en/ros2_documentation/humble/Installation.html)**
 - You'll need [MoveIt2](https://moveit.ai/install-moveit2/binary/) and Gazebo, but their installation will be taken care of through rosdesp intallation.
-- If you prefer to install manually, you can follow the instructions on the Humble branch of my fork of [xarm_ros2 on github](https://github.com/pastoriomarco/xarm_ros2/tree/humble).
+- If you prefer to install manually, you can follow the instructions on the humble branch of my fork of [xarm_ros2 on github](https://github.com/pastoriomarco/xarm_ros2/tree/humble).

 ---

 ## Quick start (Humble)

--**Define your `MANYMOVE_ROS_WS`** environment variable.
+**Define your `MANYMOVE_ROS_WS`** environment variable.
 If you want to change the workspace folder, edit the following line before running the command:
 ```bash
 export MANYMOVE_ROS_WS=~/workspaces/dev_ws
 ```